proflamyt/300days-of-hacking/Topic39/Break_XOR/README.md

 ```

-say we have  ["A+K", "B+E", "D+Y", "U+K", "L+E", "R+Y".....], and the key lenght derived is 3, we will proceed to dividing the ciphertext into blocks of 3 bytes [["A+K", "B+E", "D+Y"], ["U+K", "L+E", "R+Y"] .....], transposing will result to having [["A+K", "U+K"], ["B+E", "L+E"], ["D+Y", "R+Y"]]. notice how all bytes encrypted with thesame bytes are grouped together after transpose.
+Say we have  ["A+K", "B+E", "D+Y", "U+K", "L+E", "R+Y".....], and the key lenght derived is 3, we will proceed to dividing the ciphertext into blocks of 3 bytes [["A+K", "B+E", "D+Y"], ["U+K", "L+E", "R+Y"] .....], transposing will result to having [["A+K", "U+K"], ["B+E", "L+E"], ["D+Y", "R+Y"]]. notice how all bytes encrypted with thesame bytes are grouped together after transpose.
 What is left is to figure out what byte was used to encrypt each byte we transposed. to do this, we can bruteforce with all possible 255 byte value and check if the result falls within the ASCII space. if we run an xor bruteforce on each of this for example ["A+K", "U+K"] , at ascii byte "K" we will get ["A", "U"].
 Once we arrive at this Ascii result we know "K" is the first encryption byte in the key, then we can proceed to other element in transposed array.